Budapesti Közlekedési Zrt.: Former types

-VT Transman is one of BKK's contractors running some routes with their own vehicles, but those vehicles have blue-grey painting like BKV's, and they are completely integrated in BKK system.
-Volánbusz or its subsubcontractors runs suburban lines.
-But they are members of Budapest Transport Organization (BKSZ), so their lines can be used by regular tickets inside the city (300s, 600s, 700s, 800s and 2000s lines).
+ArrivaBus (formerly known as VT-Transman, later on VT-Arriva) is one of BKK's contractors running some routes with their own vehicles, but those vehicles have blue-grey painting like BKV's, and they are completely integrated in BKK system.
+Volánbusz and its subcontractors runs suburban lines. but they are members of Budapest Transport Organization (BKSZ), so their lines can be used by regular tickets inside the city (300-859 routes and 2xxx routes).